geddy/model/README.md

 {or: [{foo: {'like': 'b'}}, {foo: 'foo'}], not: {foo: 'baz'}}
 ```

-## Sorting
+## Options: sort, skip, limit

 The `all` API-call for querying accepts an optional options-object after the
-query-conditions.
+query-conditions for doing sorting, skipping to particular records (i.e., SQL
+OFFSET), and limiting the number of results returned.

+### Sorting

 Set a 'sort' in that options-object to specifiy properties to
-sort on, and the sort-direction for each one.
+sort on, and the sort-direction for each one:

 ```javascript
 var users